-Chocolate Chip Walnut Bars: these little shortbread cookie sticks are full of nutty chocolate goodness.
+Chocolate Chip Walnut Bars are shortbread cookie sticks full of nutty chocolate goodness.
 They’re so delicious you might want to go ahead and make two batches; they’re impossible to resist!

 The Best Shortbread